 Mobile VPN with L2TP supports two authentication methods:

 Local authentication on the Firebox (Firebox-DB)

-When you add a user or group to the Mobile VPN with L2TP configuration and select Firebox-DB as the authentication server, this does not automatically add the user or group for Firebox authentication.
+In Fireware v12.2.1 or lower, when you add a user or group to the Mobile VPN with L2TP configuration and select Firebox-DB as the authentication server, this does not automatically add the user or group for Firebox authentication.
 You must also add users and groups in the Firebox authentication settings.
 For detailed instructions to add users and groups, see Define a New User for Firebox Authentication and Define a New Group for Firebox Authentication.

 You can use a RADIUS server for L2TP user authentication.
 If you use a RADIUS server for authentication, you can use the default L2TP-Users group (if you also add that group on the RADIUS authentication server), or you can add the names of users and groups that exist in the RADIUS authentication server database.

 If you want to use an Active Directory database for authentication, you can configure your RADIUS server to use the Active Directory database.
 Then you can configure the RADIUS server on the Firebox, select RADIUS as the authentication method for Mobile VPN with L2TP, and add the users and groups from your Active Directory database to the Mobile VPN with L2TP configuration.

 To configure RADIUS Authentication with Active Directory for your L2TP users, see Configure RADIUS Authentication with Active Directory for Mobile VPN with L2TP.

 Mobile VPN with L2TP does not support RADIUS 2-factor authentication.